Grimdark Magazine is currently closed for submissions.

 - If you agree to the terms of contract, you and a witness will sign it, scan and send the entire document back to us.

 - You’ll be paid Via Transferwise or PayPal.
+You will be paid before we publish your work.

 Paid writing is a hard, brutal, unforgiving, and often unrewarding world – a bit grimdark, you might say.
 I wish you all the best.